Design & Technology

 Our whole enriched curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.
 We teach the National Curriculum, supported by a clear skills and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
 All teaching of DT should follow the design, make and evaluate cycle.
 The design process should be rooted in real life with relevant contexts to give meaning to learning.
 While making, children should be given choice and a range of tools to choose freely from.
 To evaluate, children should be able to evaluate their own products against a design criteria.
 Each of these steps should be rooted in technical knowledge and vocabulary.
 DT should be taught to a high standard, where each of the stages should be given equal weight.

-We actively encourage perseverance and creative thinking and aim to plan inspiring and enriching learning specifically for a purpose by:
+In Key stages 1 and 2, we actively encourage perseverance and creative thinking and aim to plan inspiring and enriching learning specifically for a purpose by:

 - Design should be rooted in real life, relevant contexts to give meaning to the learning.